 We all know by now, I hope, that the Loop algorithm runs in Loopkit, which is a fantastic piece of work from Nate Racklyeft and others to build an artificial pancreas framework that runs on the iPhone.
-What we should also be aware of is that the algorithm is designed around him and those who participated in building it.
-But that’s for later.

 The form of Loop is excellent.
 It runs on an iPhone, uses the Dexcom G5 app (or G4 share) on the phone and handles everything in one easy package.
 It can be installed by anyone with access to a Mac and has a great GUI showing all the information you might need plus a bolus wizard that incorporates Insulin on Board (IOB) into the calculation, giving you the ability to manage your condition from the phone interface.

 OpenAPS is designed to work with the pump and a range of different input methods.
 Most users use NightScout as the system for interaction with a rig (via a multitude of additional interfaces, such as pebble apps, IFTTT and others), however it’s also possible with an Android phone to have a set up where temp targets and glucose data (via xDrip+) can be provided without having any internet connection.
 Carb amounts currently have to be entered into the bolus wizard on the pump when offline, so although it doesn’t look as pretty as Loop, it can work effectively.
 Alternatively, when used online, Nightscout provides the ability to do all of these things.

 Both systems are also capable of using the Medtronic Enlite glucose monitoring system, which takes away the reliance on Dexcom locally.